knmadsen/hif2a-tcell-ccrcc/README.md

 ### STAR alignment

 STAR alignment was performed using the `run_STAR.py` script included in the container.
+SAMPLENAME.txt should include the names of the fastq files.

 ```bash
 SAMPLE=$(sed -n "${SLURM_ARRAY_TASK_ID}p" SAMPLENAME.txt)